Darxo/Hardened/README.md

 - **Shield Sergeant** is mostly reworked.
 It still grants **Shieldwall** to all allies at the start of each combat.
 It now causes allies to imitate shield skills for free that you use.
 It also allows you to use **Knock Back** on empty tiles.
 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Spear Mastery** no longer provides a free spear attack each turn.
 Instead of now grants 15% more Melee Skill while you have Reach Advantage
+- **Survival Instinct** is completely reworked.
+It now grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
+Every stack grants 10 Melee Defense and 10 Ranged Defense
 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11
 - **Sweeping Strikes** is completely reworked: It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile